SamSievertsen/Intro_Workshop/README.md

 If the commands are successful, our lab's GitHub introductory repo will be downloaded to your desktop, signifying your GitHub account is successfully connected to your local machine.

-## Configuring permanent read/write/execute access on your local machine for pushing/pulling repositories (optional)
+## Configuring permanent read/write/execute access on your local machine for pushing/pulling repositories

 - In the upper-right corner of your GitHub account in the browser, click your profile photo, then click **Settings**.